 Violent crime could also be heavily deterred by simply giving people a better wage to deal with alcoholism and rage.
 Community guidance programs may help this, as well as deterrents such as regular police patrols or cameras.

-If you regularly abuse alcohol or know someone who does, you should seek immediate medical assistance from a doctor.
+The treatment for alcohol addicts is available in all the US states.
+If you regularly abuse alcohol or know someone who does, seek immediate medical assistance from a doctor.
 They will guide you towards the best alcohol rehab centers in your area.
-For more information on those centers and where to find them, please call our hotline at (888)-459-5511.